s-andrews/sradownloader/README.md

 ![SRA run selector](https://raw.githubusercontent.com/s-andrews/sradownloader/master/screenshots/sra_selector.png "SRA run selector")

 Finally you can then run the downloader, passing in the file of metadata as an argument.
 You can use the ```--outdir``` option to specify a directory to download into, otherwise the files will come into the current directory.

+For simpler uses you can also just use a text file of SRR accession codes (one per line) as input to the tool.
+You can also run it with a single SRR accession as the only argument rather than providing a file of accessions.

 Reporting Problems / Bugs
 -------------------------